rachaeljeon/rachaeljeon.github.io/README.md

 ### Wecome to My Website!

-You will find pages with a breakdown of everything - from my technical skills to my insights into my joy of interests.
+You will find pages with a breakdown of everything - from my technical skills to my insights into my joy of interest.
 Come check it out!

-## Backend

-1. Once inside backend, star the environment using: `source env/bin/activate`
-2. `flask run`
-3. Running on PORT 5000

-## Frontend

-1. `npm start`
-2. Running on PORT 3001